 - To take the fear out of budgeting

-- Shame you.
-This is a shame-free space.
-Our goal is to move you forward from wherever you currently are in your budgeting process.
+- This is a shame-free space.
+My goal is to move you forward from wherever you currently are in your budgeting process.
 If that place is Square One, great.
 Welcome!

 - Tell you that there is one and only one right way to do things.
-We’ll share what works for us, we’ll give you options and ideas, and we’ll cheer you on when you make decisions that work for you.
+I’ll share what works for my family and I, I’ll give you options and ideas, and I’ll cheer you on when you make decisions that work for you.

 All of this brings us to our first two steps.

 - Log into all of your accounts.
 Download or print out the last 6-12 months of transactions (if you’re not already tracking in an app, spreadsheet, or on paper.
-This includes both banking, credit card, and e-currency apps like Venmo.
+This includes both banking, credit card, and e-currency apps like Venmo, PayPal.